 - STEP 5 trial (two-year semaglutide; alopecia reporting). ncbi.nlm.nih.gov/PMC9556320

-- Hair Loss Associated With GLP-1 Receptor Agonist Use: A Systematic Review (telogen effluvium predominant; sex and dose patterns).
+- Hair Loss Associated With GLP-1 Receptor Agonist Use: A Systematic Review.
 PMC12530271

 - JAAD — Increased risk of telogen effluvium with tirzepatide (TriNetX cohort, 2025). jaad.org